Rainbow Flag consists of six stripes, with the colors red, orange, yellow, green, blue, and violet

 Phase I

 • Final project contract executed.
-(September 27, 2021)
+(Completed September 27, 2021)

 • Community meeting to introduce the project.
 (Completed virtually on October 14, 2021 & in person on June 22, 2022)

 • Document research.
-(Complete)
+(Completed)

 • Conduct 8 oral history interviews.
-(Complete)
+(Completed)

-• Community meeting to provide project updates (Completed October 19, 2022)
+• Community meeting to provide project updates.
+(Completed October 19, 2022)

 • Draft report sections and roster of historic places provided to City staff.
 (Completed January 2024)